leondavi/simpipe/README.md

 # simpipe
-Pipeline Simulator
+CPU Pipeline Simulator

+## Prerequisites:
-Python 3.7
+1. Python 3.7

-pandas 1.0.5
+## Usage:

+1. An example of a memory input file is located at data directory.